-55.228G Experimental Design and Analysis III
+58.228G Experimental Design and Analysis III S1 or S2 L2

 Orthogonal contrasts and polynomial trend analysis.
 Factorial experiments in which some of the effects are confounded.
 Latin squares and related designs.
 Two-way analysis of variance with measures repeated over one or both factors.
 Analysis of the results of a series of experiments.
 Path analysis and other related topics.